 The 4th of July is a big day for people to spend with their friends and family celebrating and reflecting on the history of our independence as a new nation, but it is also a big day for another reason.
 Unfortunately, the 4th of July is number one day that more pets go missing than any other day of the year.

-In preparation of the celebration, here is a list you can use that may very well prevent your pet from getting lost forever.
+In preparation of the celebration, we at "The Paws Spot" created a list you can use that may very well prevent your pet from getting lost forever.

 1. Make sure your pet's information and your contact information is up to date on the collar, ID tag, and with the microchip company.

 2. Know where your pet's microchip information is, the microchip company's contact number and your pet's microchip number.